 Thanks to changes Arkansans for Stronger Communities advocated for in the 2021 General Assembly, tenants no longer have to pay a deposit to the court to be heard by a judge in unlawful detainer eviction cases.
 Most Arkansas evictions are filed using this procedure.

 Arkansas’s eviction laws are designed to get rid of tenants as quickly as possible.
 Some tenants know they are behind on the rent and want to leave; however, some tenants have legitimate issues with landlords that deserve to be heard by a judge.

 A lease is a contract.
 No other Arkansas law makes it a crime to breach a contract.
 Still, our criminal eviction statutes turn tenants into criminals for, in essence, not paying the rent.
 It’s time to change the law and make it fair.

-Arkansans for Stronger Communities is proposing legislation to repeal the failure to vacate statute.
+Arkansans for Stronger Communities supports legislation to repeal the failure to vacate statute.